-The rich archival heritage of Lloyd’s Register is maintained by the Lloyd’s Register Foundation for the public benefit.
+The rich archival heritage of Lloyd’s Register (LR) is maintained by the Lloyd’s Register Foundation for the public benefit.

-Utilising this archive, the Heritage & Education Centre offer advice and produce extensive research on many aspects of Lloyd’s Register’s history and development, both in the UK and overseas.
+Utilising this archive, the Heritage & Education Centre offer advice and produce extensive research on many aspects of LR’s history and development, both in the UK and overseas.
 We receive queries from business, students, academia, institutions and members of the general public.
 Resources are often used to support TV documentaries and authors, helping to widen maritime engineering and scientific knowledge.

 Our work involves cataloguing, preserving, scanning and expanding the archive and library collections to ensure that our material is available and future proof.
 In addition we capture details of the current activities of the Lloyd’s Register group and the Lloyd’s Register Foundation to add to the archive.